Most recent email: Friday, 26 January 2018

 What if Hawking is wrong when he says that we started from , “…an infinitely hot, infinitely dense point” but instead we started simply, but infinitesimally at the Planck base units of Length and Time, and at the very small Planck Mass and Planck Charge, and we quietly expanded exponentially?

-~A new chart emerges from the Planck Time to the Now is only 202 base-2 notations.
+~Note: A new chart emerges from the Planck Time to the Now.
+It has only 202 base-2 notations.
 There is enough granularity to see if the numbers cohere and carry some logic.

 What if all these simple numbers within our new chart provide a credible path, a natural inflation imposing a certain isotropy-and-homogeneity throughout the universe?